Spatial-temporal

 areas such as river valleys.
 Among them, the Brahmaputra, Lasa River and Nyang

-husbandry enterprises are mainly distributed in Lasa, Shigatse and Nyingchi.
+agricultural and animal husbandry enterprises are mainly distributed in Lasa,

-Agricultural and animal husbandry enterprises in Qinghai are most concentrated
+Shigatse and Nyingchi.
+Agricultural and animal husbandry enterprises in Qinghai

-Lancang River, Chin-sha River valley and the coastal areas of Qinghai Lake.
-It
+Datong River, Lancang River, Chin-sha River valley and the coastal areas of

-is worth noting that there is no significant difference between the
+Qinghai Lake.
+It is worth noting that there is no significant difference

-distribution of livestock enterprises and agricultural enterprises, but the
+between the distribution of livestock enterprises and agricultural enterprises,

-distribution range of livestock enterprises is wider than that of agricultural
+but the distribution range of livestock enterprises is wider than that of

-enterprises.
-This is because the suitable development area of planting industry
+agricultural enterprises.
+This is because the suitable development area of

-is generally distributed in the valley plain below the elevation of 4,300
+planting industry is generally distributed in the valley plain below the

-meters, while the highest elevation of animal husbandry can reach 5,000 meters,
+elevation of 4,300 m, while the highest elevation of animal husbandry can reach

-and the requirement of animal husbandry for slope is lower than that of
+5,000 m, and the requirement of animal husbandry for slope is lower than that

 area, the distribution of animal husbandry enterprises is wider than that of